zendframework/zf2/README.md

      option values are unique.
  - Moved Zend\I18n\Validator\Iban to Zend\Validator\Iban
    and replaced the option "locale" with "country_code"
+ - Filter
+   - Removed the `Zend\Filter\Encrypt\Mcrypt` in favor of `Zend\Filter\Encrypt\BlockCipher'.
+     The `BlockCipher' adapter works using the `Zend\Crypt\BlockCipher` component and offers a better security compared with Mcrypt because it uses encryption + authentication.

 Over *XXX* pull requests for a variety of features and bugfixes were handled since beta5!